kleebaum/bayeosraspberrypi/README.md

 # bayeosraspberrypi
-An implementation for a real BayEOS Gateway Client.
+Python package to read sensor data using Raspberry Pi GPIO pins and to transfer it to a BayEOS Gateway using the bayeosgatewayclient package.

 ## Installation
 First, you need to install the [bayeosgatewayclient](https://github.com/kleebaum/bayeosgatewayclient):